 Name, company e-mail address, company telephone number, position, possible signature.

-Legal basis for processing: for natural person Partner: Article 6(1)(b) GDPR, i.e. performance of a contract ("processing is necessary for the performance of a contract to which the data subject is a party or for the purposes of taking steps at the request of the data subject prior to entering into a contract")
+Performance of a contract - processing is necessary for the performance of a contract to which the data subject is a party or for the purposes of taking steps at the request of the data subject prior to entering into a contract" (Article 6(1)(b) GDPR)

 We process the personal data of our business partners' contact persons until the purpose of the processing has been achieved, which, unless otherwise specified, is until the end of the period of enforcement of claims following the performance of the contract - currently five years under the Hungarian Civil Code - or, in the case of claims within this period, until its final conclusion.